EraldyHq/kubee/charts/kuberhealthy/README.md

 ## About

-This app installs the [Kuberhealthy](https://kuberhealthy.github.io/kuberhealthy/) operator.
+This [Kubee Chart](https://github.com/EraldyHq/kubee/blob/main/docs/site/kubee-helmet-chart.md) installs the [Kuberhealthy](https://kuberhealthy.github.io/kuberhealthy/) operator.

+`Kuberhealthy`:
-It manages  and executes synthetic test monitoring defined in Docker images.
+* executes synthetic test monitoring
+* exports the result as Prometheus Metrics.

+It's a kind of [Blackbox Prometheus Exporter](https://github.com/EraldyHq/kubee/blob/main/charts/blackbox-exporter/README.md) where you can define your own probes.

 ## Features

+### Crds

+`CRDs` have been moved in their own chart and protected against unwanted deletion.

 ### Kubee Charts Features